Energy function approximations for differential algebraic polynomial systems of Stokes-type: Numerical Results

 which is in the form (\ref{eq:NaSt_DAE}) with

 Note the symmetric form of the quadratic coefficient term $N$.
-We compute polynomial feedback laws of degrees $d=1,2,\ldots 5$.
-The quality of the approximation is determined by simulating the closed loop s-free DAE system with two different starting values $x_d^0=1$ and $x_d^0=-1$ and comparing the integral form of the value function (\ref{eq:Opt1}) to its degree $d$ polynomial approximation.
-The results are presented in Tables \ref{tab:case11} and \ref{tab:case12}, respectively.
-As expected, increasing the degree of approximation tends to give better results: minimizing both control cost and its value function approximation error.
+We compute $u^*_\degd$, polynomial feedback laws of degrees $\degd=1,2,3,4,$ and $ 5$ with $\eta=10$. { The quality of the approximation is determined by simulating the closed loop s-free DAE system with two different starting values $x_d^0=1$ and $x_d^0=-1$ and comparing the integral form of the value function (\ref{eq:Opt1}) approximated with an upper limit of $T=100$ and $u^*_\degd$ instead of $\infty$ and $u^*$, with its degree $\degd+1$ polynomial approximation (\ref{eq:energy_p+1}) evaluated at $x_d^0$}.
+The results are presented in Tables \ref{tab:case11} and \ref{tab:case12}.
+As expected, increasing the degree of approximation tends to give better results, minimizing both control cost and its associated energy/value function approximation error.

-\subsection{Discretized boundary control of the Fisher equation:}
+\subsection{Discretized boundary control of the Fisher equation}

-As a second example, we study Dirichlet boundary control of the 1D Fisher equation on the unit interval:
+As a second example, we study Dirichlet boundary control of the 1D Fisher equation on the unit interval

-that minimizes the absolute value of the solution average:
+that minimizes the absolute value of the solution average

 (this objective function does not guarantee $w$ is small, but we observed zero limiting solutions in the cases where the energy function was finite).
 We use a Galerkin finite element approximation with piecewise-linear basis functions and a uniform mesh with $N_e$ elements to perform the spatial discretization of the BVP (\ref{eq:fis_bvp}) and the objective function (\ref{eq:fis_obj}) and seek to control the discretized system.
-The resulting optimal control problem is of the form (\ref{eq:NaSt_DAE}) with $n_1=N_e$, $n_2=1$ and:
+The resulting optimal control problem is of the form (\ref{eq:NaSt_DAE}) with $n_1=N_e$, $n_2=1$ and